Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Data-based control design with performance specifications

-A solution to Problem \ref{probbc} can be obtained by considering the data-based system representation in (\ref{ctwillem2}).
-Similarly as in (\ref{xgamma}), for every set of $M$ trajectories of system (\ref{ctsys}) there exists a matrix $\Gamma(t)$, $0 \leq t \leq T$, such that
+To solve Problem~\ref{probbc}, we exploit persistently excited data such that the conditions in Lemma~\ref{lemdifeq} and Theorem~\ref{thmctwill} hold.
+Hence notice that, from \eqref{ctwillem2} (compare also \eqref{xgamma}), for every set of $M$ state trajectories, there exists a matrix $\Gamma(t)$, $0 \leq t \leq T$, such that